Closed real plane curves of hyperelliptic solutions of focusing gauged modified KdV equation of genus $g$: Discussion and Conclusion

 \section{Discussion and Conclusion}

 By extending the constructions in \cite{Ma24b,Ma24d}, in this paper, we showed a novel real algebro-geometric method to obtain the hyperelliptic solutions of general genera $g$ of the FGMKdV equation (\ref{4eq:gaugedMKdV2}) as in Theorems \ref{th:4.2} and \ref{4th:reality_gga}.
-As we introduced the real parameters $t$ in the Jacobian $J_X$ in (\ref{eq:dus_dts}), we showed that these new parameters $t_g$ and $t_{g-2}$ provide the correspondence between the real data in $J_X$ and real $\varphi$'s in $S^g \hX$.
+As we introduced the real parameters $t$ in the Jacobian $J_X$ in (\ref{eq:dus_dts}), we showed that these new parameters $t_g$ and $t_{g-2}$ provide the correspondence between the real vector space $\LL_{\tv(\gamma_0)}$ in $J_X$ and real $\varphi$'s in $S^g \tH_\RR \subset S^g \hX$.
 Since the FGMKdV equation (\ref{4eq:gaugedMKdV2}) is a differential identity on $S^g \hX$, the correspondence means the construction of the real hyperelliptic solutions of the FGMKdV equation.
-In the correspondence, the shifted elementary symmetric polynomial plays the essential role, since even on the angle expression, the correspondence basically comes from the properties of the Vandermonde matrices.
+In the correspondence, the shifted elementary symmetric polynomials $\varepsilon$ in Definition \ref{def:varepsilon} play the essential role, since even on the angle expression, the correspondence basically comes from the properties of the Vandermonde matrices as shown in Lemma \ref{4lm:KdV1}.
 (We describe the properties of the shifted elementary symmetric polynomials in Appendix.)

 In the construction we have used the data of the hyperelliptic curves $X$ directly instead of the Jacobian $J_X$.
 We note that our algebraic study of the algebraic curves on two decades \cite{BEL97b, MP22, M25} based on studies by Weierstrass \cite{Wei54} and Baker \cite{Baker03} allows the such treatment.